rust-lang/rfcs/text/0000-missing-derefs.md

 problematic - it would involve an explicit call to `DerefMove`.

 Instead, these calls are handled a bit specially:
-    * The smart pointer is borrowed in an `&move` mode.
-If the smart pointer was an rvalue, a drop for it is scheduled at the end of the current temporary scope as usual.
+    * The value being dereferenced is borrowed in an `&move` mode.
+If it is an rvalue, a drop for it is scheduled at the end of the current temporary scope, as usual.
-    * A special `NEW_TEMP = deref_move LVALUE` terminator is placed.
+    * A special `NEW_TEMP = deref_move LVALUE` instruction is placed.
-      When executed, it marks the borrowed smart pointer's *interior* as dropped - a second `DerefMove` will not be executed even if the call to `DerefMove::deref_move` panics.
+      When executed, it marks the borrowed value's *interior* as dropped - a second `DerefMove` will not be executed even if the call to `DerefMove::deref_move` panics.
     * A drop of `NEW_TEMP` is scheduled to the end of the current temporary